 Many people have unwanted intrusive thoughts that make them question their sexual orientation.
 This is not the same as someone who knows that they are attracted to the same sex.
 Suppose you have intrusive thoughts regarding your sexual orientation.
 In that case, you still are heterosexual, but you may suffer from doubts because of the beliefs.
 It is known as Homosexual OCD, and I have a detailed post on HOCD here.

 - Kissing members of your own family.

 - Intrusive images of family members, for example, naked.

 - “What if I am attracted to my sister, my brother?” etc.

-This can include being constantly worried about death, which your heart could give up at any given time.
+This can include being worried about death, which your heart could give up.
 It can also include distressing images of death, either you own or someone you care about.

 It is normal to worry about your kids and family when they are not with you.
-Still, you might find that you worry excessively and experience intrusive thoughts and images concerning their safety.
-These can include
+Still, you might find that you worry and experience intrusive thoughts and images concerning their safety.
+These can include.

 Thinking that they have had an accident when you have no real reason to believe this.

 Thinking that they could come to harm or hurt themselves.

 These types of thoughts may make you seek reassurance regarding their safety.
 You might tell people you care about sending a message or calling you when they reach their destination or to message when they are leaving to come home.